Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-1.md

 - Emulator

-  - If you run the Emulator with Oracle Java® 1.7 or higher on Mac® OS, it may result in your host machine getting slower.
+  - If you run the Emulator with Oracle Java 1.7 or higher on Mac OS, it may result in your host machine getting slower.
 If you run two or more Emulator VMs, Occasionally booting the Emulator does no work.

-  - Your Ubuntu® desktop session can be occasionally logged out when launching the Emulator Manager, if you use NVIDIA® graphic card.
-In that case, install the latest driver directly from the NVIDIA® website.
+  - Your Ubuntu desktop session can be occasionally logged out when launching the Emulator Manager, if you use NVIDIA graphic card.
+In that case, install the latest driver directly from the NVIDIA website.

-  - OpenGL® ES acceleration can have problems in certain environments:
+  - OpenGL ES acceleration can have problems in certain environments:

     - Windows XP/7 with Intel motherboard integrated card
     - Ubuntu 11.10 with Intel CPU/motherboard integrated card

     If this occurs, you can launch the Emulator by switching off the HW GL acceleration in the Emulator Manager.
 However, you cannot use any GL-related applications, such as a Web browser.

-  - When you launch the Emulator on Windows®, you can get a "failed to allocate memory" error.
+  - When you launch the Emulator on Windows, you can get a "failed to allocate memory" error.
 In that case, try the following:

-    - Increase the user area of the virtual memory in the system to 3 GB by running the "bcdedit /set increaseuserva 3072" command on the console with administrator rights (Windows® 7 only)
+    - Increase the user area of the virtual memory in the system to 3 GB by running the "bcdedit /set increaseuserva 3072" command on the console with administrator rights (Windows 7 only)
     - Close some other programs and try to launch the Emulator again
     - If you have set the RAM size as 768 or 1024 MB for the VM in the Emulator Manager, change the RAM size to 512 MB

-  - Using the Emulator with SOCKS (SOCKet Secure) proxy on Mac OS® X can cause unexpected problems
+  - Using the Emulator with SOCKS (SOCKet Secure) proxy on Mac OS X can cause unexpected problems

   - You cannot play all video files that are linked in YouTube or other Web pages and require the browsers registered to them